 Would you like for your local hospital to offer music through headphones for surgery?
 I’ve been working in this field for over 25 years now and I think the answer is a resounding “YES!”
 Patients who go to the hospital or Ambulatory Care Center for a colonoscopy, a joint replacement surgery or cataract surgery, definitely want to be a comfortable and pain-free as possible.

 For decades now, doctors, hospitals, and medical researchers have been conducting studies that show beyond the shadow of a doubt that music is powerful and positive in its ability to decrease anxiety, pain perception, and therefore, medication reduction.
 But right now, the hospitals that are offering music therapy are doing so only when music therapists are available to provide live music and create a relationship with that patient.

 For years I have been offering pre-loaded, cordless headphones on my website, Surgical Serenity Solutions, and now I am also offering just the powerful proprietary music that I have put together over the past 25 years.
-To purchase one of our playlists, go to the Apple App Store or the Google Play Store on you smartphone or tablet and listen to the samples, then choose the playlists you like best.
+To purchase one of our playlists, go to the Apple App Store on your smartphone or tablet and listen to the samples, then choose the playlists you like best.

 In addition, I am creating a consulting option for hospitals that want to understand how THEY can get music working for their patients in their hospital.

 All five playlists will be available for licensing at a very reasonable price.